Photo from Canva

 Kim supports the Foundation’s Field Trip program, plans our domestic and international travel, manages Foundation events, and helps connect members with the Foundation.

-Written by Hannah Schroepfer, Communications Assistant
+Written by Hannah Schroepfer, former Communications Assistant

 Ruby-throated Hummingbird: A Fearless, Hungry, Flying Jewel